John P. Anton

-John P. Anton (Ιωάννης Π. Αντωνόπουλος); November 2, 1920 – December 10, 2014) was Distinguished Professor Emeritus of Greek Philosophy and Culture at the University of South Florida.
+John P. Anton (Ιωάννης Π. Αντωνόπουλος); November 2, 1920 – December 10, 2014) was a philosopher who was the Distinguished Professor Emeritus of Greek Philosophy and Culture at the University of South Florida.
 He was Corresponding Member of the Academy of Athens, Honorary Member of the Parnassos Literary Society, Honorary Member Phi Beta Kappa and a member of the Florida Philosophical Association.
-He featured in the Who is Who in the World, the Dictionary of International Biography, the Directory of American Scholars.
 He received four Honorary Doctorates from: the University of Athens, the University of Patras, the University of Ioannina and the Aristotle University of Thessaloniki.
 His areas of specialization were classical Greek philosophy, History of Philosophy, American Philosophy, Philosophy of Art, and Metaphysics.

-He studied at Columbia University and earned his B.S, M.A. and Ph.D. in Philosophy.
-In 1973 he was one of the signers of the Humanist Manifesto II.
+He studied at Columbia University and earned his B.S, M.A. and Ph.D. in Philosophy, his mentors including John Herman Randall Jr. In 1973 he was one of the signers of the Humanist Manifesto II.

 Anton authored ten books and edited eighteen books, among them Essays in Ancient Greek Philosophy (with A. Preus, five volumes, SUNY Press).
 He was the editor of the autobiographical work titled Upward Panic by Eva Palmer-Sikelianos.
-Professor Anton was the Editor of the Twayne Series in the late 1980s and early edited Constantine Santas' Aristotelis Valaoritis in 1976, which was translated into Greek in 2012 by Fagottoe Books.
-He has published more than 125 articles in various journals, and presented over 250 papers and addresses at various national and international conferences.
+Anton was the Editor of the Twayne Series in the late 1980s and early edited Constantine Santas' Aristotelis Valaoritis in 1976, which was translated into Greek in 2012 by Fagottoe Books.